Transition strip from laminate floor to ceramic tile

 That means they may have used at least an appropriate of glue, staples, and other types of adhesive materials to keep that flooring down forever.
 Now it is your job to remove it.

 No matter what your choice of new flooring materials, you will best be served by getting the old flooring materials removed and getting the surface as clean and smooth as possible.
-Depending on the surface this could take chemicals, scraping, prying and/or scrubbing.
+Depending on the surface this could take chemicals (citrus-based solvents work great and are good for the environment), scraping, prying, and/or scrubbing.

 It could take all of the above.
 You need to do what it takes, based on the surface you are working with, to ultimately have a blank canvas, a nice clean surface on which to install your new flooring.